AdobeDocs/advertising.en/help/search-social-commerce/campaign-management/campaigns/campaign-settings-google.md

   * Only required settings are available.
 For optional settings, log in to the [!DNL Google Ads] editor.

-  * Links to [!DNL Google Merchant Center] product feeds aren’t supported.
+  * Links to [!DNL Google Merchant Center] product feeds aren't supported.

   * Support for listing groups isn't available.
 To manage and view data for listing groups, log in to the [!DNL Google Ads] editor.